Vehicles in crowds are becoming terrorists' weapons of choice

 As this timeline shows, terrorism that begins with vehicle contact has been particularly deadly in the last few years.

-- August 17, 2017, Barcelona, Spain — A van plowed into pedestrians in the Las Ramblas tourist area, killing 13 and injuring more than 50, accid
+- August 17, 2017, Barcelona, Spain — A van plowed into pedestrians in the Las Ramblas tourist area, killing 13 and injuring more than 100, according to officials.

 - June 3, 2017, London, England — A van was driven into crowds on London Bridge, after which the attackers left their vehicle and stabbed several people in the area.
 Seven people were killed and nearly 50 injured.